Pedantic Journal

 image

-Here’s how it all works: at its core, the project uses a Python script to download your Microsoft certification transcript, based on your Transcript sharing code.
 You can run this script independently if you just want a quick export for your own records or to feed into another tool.
 But if you’re feeling ambitious, you can clone the entire repo, customise it, and deploy your own version in minutes.
 The daily automation fetches your latest transcript, stores it in the repo as a .csv file, which feeds a simple Plotly-powered (JS) dashboard.
 Here's how it gets the transcript from Microsoft Learn:

 API_ENDPOINT_TEMPLATE = "https://learn.microsoft.com/api/profiles/transcript/share/{share_id}?locale={locale}"